gabrielgfaria/MarsRovers/README.md

 Just double click it and you will see the output for the program on the prompt screen.

 ## Customizing the input
-To customize the input just modify the file 'InputFile.txt' located at the root of the project with a valid input.
+To customize the input just modify the file 'InputFile.txt', located at the root of the project, with a valid input.

 ## Design and Assumptions